WARNING: unbalanced footnote start tag short code found.

 - Ringworm: Also known as tinea corporis, ringworm is a fungal infection that causes a round, itchy, red sores on the skin.

 - Tinea versicolor: Also known as pityriasis versicolor, this is another type of yeast infection on the skin that causes light or dark spots on the skin, thickness, and itchiness in the affected area.
-The spots can sometimes be so faint that you may not easily notice them.9
+The spots can

 - Chickenpox: Chickenpox is a highly contagious viral infection that causes blisters and itching on the skin all over the body.
 It is often accompanied by fever and general discomfort.